ILIAS-eLearning/ILIAS/templates/default/guidelines_scss-coding.md

 The Layout layer MUST contain silent extensible classes, variables, functions and mixins that define the positioning and spacing of components relative to each other.
 Content from this layer MAY be used in the components.

-Whenever positioning and spacing needs to be coordinated between various components the code MUST be contained here.
-If a positioning or spacing can be defined in a component or solely be based on global variables, it MUST go into the Component layer instead.
+If the positioning or spacing for a component can be completely based on Settings or general Layout variables, it MUST be defined in the component itself instead of creating component-specific variables on the Layout layer.
+For example, a variable like $panel-margin is neither part of a general layout system, nor needed on the Component layer if the general $il-margin- variables are sufficient.

-You MUST not create utility CSS classes (like "ilFloatRight") like they are used in many legacy HTML templates unless for yet to be determined exceptions.
+You MUST NOT create utility CSS classes (e.g. "ilFloatRight") like they are used in many legacy HTML templates unless for yet to be determined exceptions.
 You MAY create utility functions, mixins or silent classes to be used by semantic classes on lower layers instead.

 Consequently, Layout SHOULD not create CSS code unless called upon on lower layers.

 A specific page layout is a component and MUST not be on this layer.
-Only the general concepts, utilities and patterns to build this layout MUST be on this layer.
+Only the general concepts, utilities and patterns to build this MUST be on this layer.

 Examples:
+* General spacing variables
 * The spacing of Bulky Buttons and Bulky Links in Menues needs to be coordinated.
 * Close Button in Tool Slate and the Collapse Button in Slates should be on the same vertical line.
 * A future ILIAS grid or flexbox system that is independent from Bootstrap